lubomirkarlik/bananapi-radiation-monitor/README.md

 **Inspired by the raspberry PI project https://bigpi.vc/build-a-simple-radiation-monitor-using-a-raspberry-pi-influxdb-and-grafana/ .**

-A simple Python application to measure and record background radiation in your area.
-Radiation is detected with a cheaply available board, and connected to a Banana Pi M2 ZERO SBC (BPI-M2) to provide InfluxDB for data-logging and Grafana for pretty charts.
-Measured data are stored locally to BPI-M2.

 The main motivation for the implementation of this project was the lack of chips for the production Raspberry Pi boards. last but not least, their price.
 Most of Raspebrry Pi boards will be available maybe by the end of the year 2023, currently are out of stock over the world.

+A simple Python application to measure,  record and track background radiation in your area.
+Radiation is detected with a low-cost Radiation board CAJOE , and connected to a Banana Pi M2 ZERO SBC (BPI-M2).
+The board feeds data into the InfluxDB.
+Grafana is used for log appealing log visualization.
+Measured data are stored locally on the BPI-M2.

-Banana Pi SBCs are compatible with Raspberry Pi SBC.
-But this is mostly only desire.
-The GPIO should be compatible with Raspberry Pi and can run Raspberry Pi images directly, but in my experience this is miles away from reality.
-GPIO hardware compatibility is very close to RaspberryPI, but some important libraries only support the BCM chips used in the manufacture of RaspberryPI boards and are not implementable on BananaPi.
-Anyway, for me are Bananapi SBCs very good, powerful and suitable product and the price-performance ratio is unprecedented.
+Banana Pi SBCs are supposed to be compatible with Raspberry Pi SBC.
+This happened not to be the case during the project.
+The GPIO should be compatible with Raspberry Pi and can run Raspberry Pi images directly, but it also did not appear to be true.
+GPIO hardware compatibility is very close to RaspberryPI, but some important libraries only support the BCM chips used in the manufacture of RaspberryPI boards and are not part of BananaPi.
+Despite this, bananapis SBCs are powerful, cost effective and suitable for the use case.

 ![grafana](https://user-images.githubusercontent.com/78679055/230712353-1ec9c31c-e732-4ce8-9bc1-b17426e671d7.jpg)